The 20 Best Melanoma Doctors Near Me in Wilmington, NC

 English

-Michelle Fillion is a Surgical Oncologist and a General Surgeon in Wilmington, North Carolina.
-Dr. Fillion has been practicing medicine for over 19 years and is rated as an Advanced provider by MediFind in the treatment of Melanoma.
-Her top areas of expertise are Familial Pancreatic Cancer, Pancreatic Cancer, Gastrointestinal Fistula, Pancreatectomy, and Small Bowel Resection.
+Michelle Fillion is a Surgical Oncologist and a General Surgeon practicing medicine in Wilmington, North Carolina.
+She has been practicing medicine for over 19 years.
+Dr. Fillion is rated as an Advanced provider by MediFind in the treatment of Melanoma.
+She is also highly rated in 21 other conditions, according to our data.
+Her clinical expertise encompasses Familial Pancreatic Cancer, Pancreatic Cancer, Gastrointestinal Fistula, Pancreatectomy, and Small Bowel Resection.
+Dr. Fillion is board certified in Complex General Surgical Oncology.

 Advanced in Melanoma